google/zetasql/docs/array_functions.md

 </td>
   <td>
-    Returns an array containing zero or more consecutive elements from an input array.
+    Produces an array containing zero or more consecutive elements from an input array.
   </td>
 </tr>